 - Divorce lawyers will just waste our money;

-- We can arrive at a fair solution in a few sessions; and/or
+- We can arrive at a fair solution in a few sessions of divorce mediation; and/or

-- This is simple, it just 50/50 and there are formulas.
+- This is simple, it just 50/50 and there are formulas for support.

-Consider the Possibility That the Mediation May Not be Successful
+Consider the Possibility That the Divorce Mediation May Not be Successful

-One should consider the consequences if mediation is opted for and it does not result in a successful and fair settlement.
+One should consider the fall out of a divorce mediation that does not result in a successful and fair settlement.

-Mediation can be used as a delay tactic by a strategic spouse.
-A delay in the resolution of a case can be a very significant benefit to one side or the other.
-During a delay, a party can make financial decisions or position assets that may impact the ultimate property settlement.
-The timing of a divorce may be the most important component of a settlement.
-The use of mediation to delay a settlement is a common tactic.
+Divorce mediation can be used as a very successful delay tactic by a strategic spouse.
+A delay in the resolution of a case can be a significant benefit to one side or the other.
+During a delay, a party may make financial decisions or position assets that may impact the ultimate divorce settlement.
+The timing of a divorce may be one of the most important components of a settlement.
+The use of divorce mediation to delay a settlement can be a successful tactic.
 For example: if the parties own a business, the delaying of the settlement or trial, will most likely, change the time frame over which the financial performance of the business will be measured.
-A different time frame may result in a significantly different valuation.
+A different time frame will most likely result in a different valuation.

-If a settlement is arrived at, the terms must be documented in a judgment.
-Significant skill is required to properly draft a divorce judgment and a minor drafting error can result in a financial disaster.
-No judgment leaves our office without two lawyers reviewing it.
-Many lawyers and many mediators are not skilled in drafting judgments.
+The terms of a divorce settlement must be documented in a judgment that is filed with the divorce court.
+Significant skill is required to properly draft a divorce Judgment.
+A minor drafting error can result in a financial disaster.
+Because of the complexity and nuances of divorce Judgments, no Judgment leaves our offices without two lawyers reviewing it.
+Many divorce lawyers and many mediators are not trained or skilled in the drafting of these judgments.

-In a recent case, the parties arrived at an agreement on all terms in the mediation.
+In a recent case, the parties arrived at an agreement on all terms in the divorce mediation.
 The parties agreed that the wife would be awarded the majority of the assets but spousal support would be terminated in a few years.
-The judgment was poorly drafted and the divorce court later ruled that the terms of the judgment did not terminate spousal support and allowed the wife to extend spousal support until her death or remarriage.
-The court order resulted in the unintended consequences of the wife receiving the majority of the property and a very favorable long-term spousal support order.
+The Judgment was poorly drafted and the divorce court later ruled that the terms of the Judgment did not terminate spousal support and allowed the wife to extend spousal support until her death or remarriage.
+The divorce court's order resulted in the unintended consequences of the wife receiving the majority of the property and a very favorable long-term spousal support order.